delazic/playground/IgniteVSPostgres/README.md

 **Using pgAdmin (web interface):**
 1. Open http://localhost:5050
-2. Login with admin@pbm.local / admin
+2. Login with admin@example.com / admin
 3. Add new server:
    - Name: PBM Local
    - Host: host.docker.internal (on Mac) or postgres (if in Docker network)